vtex-sites/vtexgame1.instore/README.md

 ## Cypress

-Setup cypress.json with the correct baseUrl (change from base.vtexlocal to the "name of your tenant".vtexlocal)
+Setup cypress.json with the correct baseUrl.

 Declare the environment variables on your terminal: